mykytashcheholevatyi/Spotify-Diy-Thing/README.md

-# Spotify-Diy-Thing
+# ESP32 Internet Info Display

-Something similar to the [Spotify Car Thing](https://carthing.spotify.com/), built with a cheap ESP32 Screen.
-Connects to your Spotify account and displays your currently playing song with its album art
+This project uses a cheap ESP32 Screen to display information from the internet, such as the current time.

 ![image](https://user-images.githubusercontent.com/1562562/221344692-7dd359d3-2e64-4a09-850b-b619477c5043.png)